Kris (Deltarune): Concept and creation

 Kris was created by Toby Fox sometime during or before 2015.
 Their concept art was created by Fox alongside artist Gigi, and their Dark World design was among the first sprites created for the game, which were created by artist Chess.
 These sprites included a battle idle animation and slash animation.
 Kris has an androgynous appearance and is referred to using singular they pronouns.
 They are frequently interpreted as a non-binary character, though neither the game nor its creator have stated the character's gender identity.
 They are a distinct character from the player avatar that controls them, having reactions to things the player makes them say or do that they would not have done.
-Different members of the cast view Kris differently, ranging from people viewing them as nice to people viewing them as creepy.
+Different members of the cast view Kris differently, with perceptions of them ranging from nice to creepy.
 They are also the only human living in their town.
 In Dark Worlds, they have blue skin, armor, and wield a pink sword.